ABD: Default Exception Abduction in Finite First Order Worlds: Related Work

-\paragraph{Logic and Relational Reasoning Benchmarks.} A broad set of benchmarks probe reasoning with rules, quantifiers, and structured knowledge, often through natural-language interfaces \cite{tafjord2021proofwriter,han2024folio,clark2020transformers}.
+\textbf{Logic and Relational Reasoning Benchmarks.} A broad range of benchmarks probe reasoning with rules, quantifiers, and structured knowledge, often through natural-language interfaces \cite{tafjord2021proofwriter,han2024folio,clark2020transformers}.
 Such settings are valuable but can conflate logical competence with linguistic priors and make intermediate steps hard to verify.
-Our benchmark instead presents extensional finite structures and uses solver-backed grounding to make correctness and costs exact, enabling diagnostics about exception sparsity, gap above a solver lower bound, and overfitting across held-out worlds.
+Recent work has also introduced InAbHyD, a synthetic benchmark for inductive and abductive reasoning with an Occam-style hypothesis metric over incomplete world models \cite{SunSaparov2025Occam}.
+Our benchmark instead presents extensional finite structures and uses solver-backed grounding to make correctness and costs exact, enabling diagnostics about exception sparsity, gap above a solver lower bound, and overfitting across holdout worlds.